arunmech28/arunmech28/README.md

 ### Hi there, I'm Arun pandian 👋

-## I'm a SOFTWARE ENGINEER [Can Develop and Can Test and Can Automate], and Tutor!
+## I'm a SOFTWARE ENGINEER [I can Develop , I can Test , I can Automate], and Tutor!
 - 🔭 I’m currently working on a [React JS Front End Development ,NodeJS, WebdriverIO, Selenium Automation]
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other Node.js project contributors